 loginMethod

-: one of four login methods (ledger, mobile, web-wallet, browser-extension) (for now, two of them are implemented)options
+: one of five login methods (ledger, mobile, web-wallet, x-alias, browser-extension) (for now, four of them are implemented)options

 as options, you can pass the token